 After sparring with two white belts, who were around my weight or a bit below I asked Dino if he would spar with me.
 He gladly said yes and that was the real experience.
 So many combinations by Dino from Xyz’s number of guards were enough for me to arrange private training sessions with him for the next few days.
 I was interested in his De La Riva guard, combos, and all the entrances into leglocks.
 All I can say is that I’m impressed.
 I visited a lot of academies, but so detailed explanations in the 6 hours of private sessions that I got from Dino are hard to find.
 Not sure if I remember everything but I hope I will get to it once I’m back home.

 After BJJ, more fun and BJJ

 My next stop is Hvar (no gyms there) then Zagreb and I’m already looking for some BJJ gyms out there.
-As I can see there’s a lot of them.
+As I can see there are a lot of them.
 I hope I’ll have as much fun as I had in BJJ and these beautiful cities of Split and Dubrovnik.

 About the author: Matthew Polich is a Billings, Montana-based BJJ practitioner, BJJ Blue Belt, and freelance writer.
 After acquiring an MBA he works as a small business financial advisor.
-His leisure time Matthew spends on the two things he loves most: traveling and Brazilian Jiu-Jitsu.
+In his leisure time, Matthew spends on the two things he loves most: traveling and Brazilian Jiu-Jitsu.